hombremuchacho/docs/source/index.html.md

 ```

-The details of known visitors (visitors who have a Turnstyle profile), who visited
+The details of known visitors (visitors who have a Yelp WiFi profile), who visited
 the venue during the specified time period, including name, email, phone number,
 Facebook/Google/Twitter ID and device-type.
 The 'key' is the same as the wifi_uid
 in other end-points.